Arsenal (a) Saturday 29th December 5.30pm

 The traditional away pub, the Drayton Park, just happens to be the nearest pub

-to the ground!
+to the ground.
 However, as you'd expect it gets very busy, and it's

-have a few pints around Kings Cross and then catch a late tube up to the ground.
+the train down down you might prefer to sup around Kings Cross and then catch a late tube up to the ground.

-If so then the curiously popular Dolphin is an obvious option.
-There are though
+If so then the curiously popular

 For more info on getting there, pubs, etc check out: